such-research/RustaCUDA/README.md

     // Create a stream to submit work to let stream = Stream::new(StreamFlags::NON_BLOCKING, None)?;

+    // Number of values in device buffers const N: u32 = 1;

     // Allocate space on the device and copy numbers to it. let mut x = DeviceBox::new(&10.0f32)?;
     let mut y = DeviceBox::new(&20.0f32)?;
     let mut result = DeviceBox::new(&0.0f32)?;

-    // Launching kernels is unsafe since Rust can't enforce safety - think of kernel launches
+    // Launching kernels is unsafe since Rust can't enforce safety.
-    // as a foreign-function call.
-In this case, it is - this kernel is written in CUDA C. unsafe {
+    // Think of kernel launches as a foreign-function call.
+In this case,
+    // it is - this kernel is written in CUDA C, compiled to PTX, and then
+    // loaded and executed on the CUDA device. unsafe {
-        // Launch the `sum` function with one block containing one thread on the given stream. launch!(module.sum<<<1, 1, 0, stream>>>(
+        // Launch the `add` global kernel function with one block containing one thread
+        // without shared memory on the given stream. launch!(module.add<<<1, 1, 0, stream>>>(
             x.as_device_ptr(),
             y.as_device_ptr(),
             result.as_device_ptr(),
-            1 // Length
+            N
         ))?;
     }

-    // The kernel launch is asynchronous, so we wait for the kernel to finish executing stream.synchronize()?;
+    // Kernel launches are always asynchronous, so wait for the stream
+    // to complete queued kernel launches, as well as any other tasks
+    // submitted to the stream.
+    stream.synchronize()?;

     // Copy the result back to the host